UFSEC/android-reddit-client/README.md

 ##Install Library Dependencies
 We will be using some additional libraries in our application:

-android-async-http-client, and httpcore for sending network requests Picasso for displaying images
+`android-async-http-client`, and `httpcore` for sending network requests, as well as `Picasso` for displaying images.

-Edit the app/build.gradle file to add these dependencies.
+Edit the `app/build.gradle` file to include these dependencies:

 ```.gradle
 repositories {